corozb/memoryGame/README.md

 - OOP (Objet-Oriented Programming)
 - and go on...

+I used [SweetAlert](https://cdnjs.com/libraries/sweetalert) to give a better appear when your change the level.

 Also you can play this game in your mobile just opening the link on it.

 # Enjoy it!